anbarasanv/my-knowledge-base/vault/analytics.googlecourse.prepare-data-for-exploration.md

  Creating tables and charts with a few variables about each subject | Storing a lot of variables about each subject.
 For example, 60 years worth of interest rates for each bank
  Comparing straightforward line graphs | Performing advanced statistical analysis or graphing

+### Bias

+A preference in favor of or against a person, group of people, or thing.

+### Data bias

+A type of error that systematically skews results in a certain direction.

+### Sampling bias

+When a sample isn't representative of the population as a whole.

+### Unbiased sampling

+When a sample is representative of the population being measured.

+### Observer bias (experimenter bias / research bias)

+The tendency for different people to observe things differently.

+### Interpretation bias

+The tendency to always interpret ambiguous situations in a positive or negative way.

+### Confirmation bias

+The tendency to search for or interpret information in a way that confirms pre-existing beliefs.

+### Identifying good data sources

+- **R**eliable
+- **O**riginal
+- **C**omprehensive
+- **C**urrent
+- **C**ited

+> "Every good solution is found by avoiding bad data"

+## Ethics of data

+### Ethics

+Well-founded standards of right and wrong that prescribe what humans ought to do, usually in terms of rights, obligations, benefits to society fairness, or specific virtues.

+### Data Ethics

+Well-founded standards of right and wrong that dedicate how data is collected, shared, and used.

+### Ownership

+Individuals own the raw data they provide, and they have primary control over its usage, how it's processed, and how it's shared.

+### Transaction transparency

+All data-processing activities and algorithms should be completely explainable and should be completely explainable and understood by the individual who provides their data.

+### Consent

+An individual's right to know explicit details about how and why their data will be used before agreeing to provide it.

+### Currency

+Individuals should be aware of financial transactions resulting from the use of their personal data and the scale of these transactions.

+### Privacy (data protection)

+Preserving a data subject's information and activity any time a data transaction occurs.

+- Protecting from unauthorized access to our private data
+- Freedom from inappropriate use of our data
+- The right to inspect, update, or correct our data
+- Ability to give consent to use our data
+- Legal right to access the data

+### Sites and resources for open data

+1. [U.S. government data site](https://www.data.gov/): Data.gov is one of the most comprehensive data sources in the US.
+This resource gives users the data and tools that they need to do research, and even helps them develop web and mobile applications and design data visualizations.
+2. [U.S. Census Bureau](https://www.census.gov/data.html): This open data source offers demographic information from federal, state, and local governments, and commercial entities in the U.S. too.
+3. [Open Data Network](https://www.opendatanetwork.com/): This data source has a really powerful search engine and advanced filters.
+Here, you can find data on topics like finance, public safety, infrastructure, and housing and development.
+4. [Google Cloud Public Datasets](https://cloud.google.com/public-datasets): There are a selection of public datasets available through the Google Cloud Public Dataset Program that you can find already loaded into BigQuery.
+5. [Dataset Search](https://datasetsearch.research.google.com/): The Dataset Search is a search engine designed specifically for data sets; you can use this to search for specific data sets.